IWonderWhatThisAPIDoes/aili/doc/stylesheets.md

 }
 ```

+The idea is that a dynamically allocated array will probably be accompanied
+by a variable that keeps track of its length.

-Currently, it is not possible to
+Currently, it is not possible for the stylesheets to cross
+a dereference boundary - the variable that knows the length
+has to be in the same memory block as the pointer.

 ## References